praisetompane/computation_and_information/README.md

 objective: unpack computer science¹ and its relation to mathematics in layman's terms.

+a formal classification scheme is maintained here: https://zbmath.org/classification/?q=cc%3A68
 # Conceptual Overview:
 * theory_of_computation
   * Know what you can and can't compute.